Hyderabad: Art and handicrafts

 The region is well known for its Golconda and Hyderabad painting styles which are branches of Deccan painting.
 Developed during the 16th century, the Golconda style is a native style blending foreign techniques and bears some similarity to the Vijayanagara paintings of neighbouring Mysore.
 A significant use of luminous gold and white colours is generally found in the Golconda style.
 The Hyderabad style originated in the 17th century under the Nizams.
 Highly influenced by Mughal painting, this style makes use of bright colours and mostly depicts regional landscape, culture, costumes, and jewellery.

 Although not a centre for handicrafts itself, the patronage of the arts by the Mughals and Nizams attracted artisans from the region to Hyderabad.
-Such crafts include: Wootz steel, Filigree work, Bidriware, a metalwork handicraft from neighbouring Karnataka, which was popularised during the 18th century and has since been granted a Geographical Indication (GI) tag under the auspices of the WTO act; and Zari and Zardozi, embroidery works on textile that involve making elaborate designs using gold, silver and other metal threads.
-Chintz—a glazed calico textiles was originated in Golconda in 16th century. and another example of a handicraft drawn to Hyderabad is Kalamkari, a hand-painted or block-printed cotton textile that comes from cities in Andhra Pradesh.
-This craft is distinguished in having both a Hindu style, known as Srikalahasti and entirely done by hand, and an Islamic style, known as Machilipatnam which uses both hand and block techniques.
-Examples of Hyderabad's arts and crafts are housed in various museums including the Salar Jung Museum (housing "one of the largest one-man-collections in the world"), the Telangana State Archaeology Museum, the Nizam Museum, the City Museum and the Birla Science Museum.
+Such crafts include wootz steel, filigree work, and bidriware, a metalwork handicraft from neighbouring Karnataka, which was popularised during the 18th century and has since been granted a Geographical Indication (GI) tag under the auspices of the WTO act; Zari and Zardozi are embroidery works on textile that involve making elaborate designs using gold, silver and other metal threads.
+Chintz, a glazed calico textile, originated in Golconda in the 16th century.
+Kalamkari, a hand-painted or block-printed cotton textile, comes from cities in Andhra Pradesh.
+This craft is distinguished in having both a Hindu style, known as Srikalahasti and entirely done by hand, and an Islamic style, Machilipatnam, which uses both hand and block techniques.

+Examples of Hyderabad's arts and crafts are housed in various museums including the Salar Jung Museum (with "one of the largest one-man-collections in the world"), the Telangana State Archaeology Museum, the Nizam Museum, the City Museum and the Birla Science Museum.